Axe looms for Australia coach and captain in cricket crisis

-Johannesburg, March 27, 2018 (AFP) - - Australia coach Darren Lehmann and skipper Steve Smith faced the axe Tuesday with cricket chiefs holding crisis talks in South Africa to deal with an escalating cheating scandal.
+Johannesburg (AFP) - Australia coach Darren Lehmann and skipper Steve Smith faced the axe Tuesday with cricket chiefs holding crisis talks in South Africa to deal with an escalating cheating scandal.

-Cricket Australia (CA) boss James Sutherland, under mounting pressure to come down hard on what Australian media has dubbed a "rotten" team culture, will give a press conference in Johannesburg at 1700 GMT Tuesday.

-Sutherland is holding talks with CA integrity head Iain Roy, who is probing the ball-tampering scandal during the third Test match against South Africa last Saturday.

 Reports say they could ban both Smith and vice-captain David Warner for 12 months and send them home in disgrace.